Your customers might think that the winter weather will keep pesky critters out of their landscape, but unfortunately, that’s not always the case.

 Other winter visitors your clients might see are deer.
 Deer prove to be a challenge in the springtime when your customer’s yards are bountiful and beautiful, but with food sources becoming scarce in the winter, deer may frequent your customer’s yards even more often than usual.

 Since these are larger animals, much of their visible damage will be found higher up on trees and plants.
 When standing on their hind legs, they are able to reach over 4 feet high if they are so inclined to forage that far up.
 Damage inflicted by deer chewing will differ from these other animals, as they only have lower incisors that meet a leathery gum on top.

-The Michigan State University Extension also notes that deer are likely to cause even more damage in the landscape once snow has begun to fall.
+The Michigan State University Extension also notes that deer are likely to cause even more damage to the landscape once snow has begun to fall.

 “If snow is deep or stays on the ground for a long time, deer will be hungrier because food is more difficult to find,” according to an article from Michigan State University Extension.
 “It may be necessary to prevent deer damage to certain woody ornamental trees and shrubs even if the winter is not severe.”

-For tips on different methods on repelling deer, click here.
+For tips on different methods of repelling deer, click here.